opencv/opencv/modules/highgui/doc/qt_new_functions.rst

-Qt new functions
+Qt New Functions
 ================
+.. highlight:: cpp

 .. image:: pics/qtgui.png

-This figure explains the new functionalities implemented with Qt GUI.
-As we can see, the new GUI provides a statusbar, a toolbar, and a control panel.
+This figure explains new functionality implemented with Qt* GUI.
+The new GUI provides a statusbar, a toolbar, and a control panel.
 The control panel can have trackbars and buttonbars attached to it.

 *
     To attach a trackbar, the window name parameter must be NULL.

 *
     To attach a buttonbar, a button must be created.
-    If the last bar attached to the control panel is a buttonbar, the new button is added on the right of the last button.
+    If the last bar attached to the control panel is a buttonbar, the new button is added to the right of the last button.
     If the last bar attached to the control panel is a trackbar, or the control panel is empty, a new buttonbar is created.
-Then a new button is attached to it.
+Then, a new button is attached to it.

 The following code is an example used to generate the figure. ::